-We begin our technical discussions with the definitions and notations used.
+We begin our investigation by presenting the definitions and notations used in this paper.

-3.1 Data Model
+A. Data Model and Twig Queries

 In this paper, we study directed node-labeled rooted data graphs, or simply graphs in the subsequent discussions.
 A graph can be denoted as $G = (V, E, r, \Sigma, \lambda, oid)$, where V is a set of nodes and $E: V \times V$ is a set of edges, $r \in V$ is a root node, Σ is a set of tags and $\lambda: V \to \Sigma$ is a function that returns the tag of a node and oid is a function that returns a unique identifier of a node.
 For simplicity, we may denote a graph as (V, E) when other components are irrelevant.